-- Each standby period should last one week to complete all unsociable hours in one go. - Employees should only participate in the standby rota after they have completed their probationary period. - The minimum gap between standby shifts should be 5 weeks.

-- The standby shift should be mapped at least 3 months into the future.
+- Each standby period should last one week to get all the unsociable hours out of the way in one go. - Employees should only participate in the standby rota after they have completed their probationary period. - The bare minimum gap between standby shifts should be 5 weeks. - The standby shift should be mapped at least 3 months into the future.
 Staff should be free to swap standby weeks providing that no-one is ever on standby two weeks in a row, and that all swaps are cleared with their line manager. - Pay a fixed daily amount for being on standby.
 Pay 1.5 times this amount for being on standby on weekends.
 Pay 2 times this amount for being on standby on a public holiday.
 Where someone is on standby on a public holiday, add one day to their holiday allowance. - Have realistic expectations of on standby response times.
-If you need to guarantee that problems are attended to within 20-30 minutes then you should be running an overnight shift, not standby & call out. - Expect a daily report summarising the previous 24 hour on standby period, even if that report is "Nothing to report".
+If you need to guarantee that problems are attended to within 20-30 minutes then you should be running an overnight shift, not standby & callout. - Expect a daily report summarising the previous 24 hour on standby period, even if that report is "Nothing to report".

-Other key points to consider when creating a standby and call out rota include the following...

-- 1. Individuals cannot be required to take part in a standby/callout rota, unless it is part of their contract, or they undertake this on a voluntary basis. - 2.
-To comply with WTR workers are entitled to a daily rest period of at least 11 hours continuous rest in each 24 hour period, and an uninterrupted rest period of 24 hours in each 7 day period.
+Lastly there are some other key points to consider when making a standby and callout rota, individuals can not be required to take part in a standby/callout rota, unless this is a part of their contract, otherwise they undertake this on a voluntary basis.
+In accordance with working time regulations adult workers are entitled to a daily rest period of at least 11 hours continuous rest in each 24 hour period, and an uninterrupted rest period of 24 hours in each 7 day period.
+(This may be one uninterrupted rest period of 48 hours in each 14 day period)